Hogue/wdi_5_rails_crud/README.md

 #### Update a row

-After retrieving an object, we can updated it using manfred.**[update](http://api.rubyonrails.org/classes/ActiveRecord/Persistence.html#method-i-update)**.
+After retrieving an object, we can update it using manfred.**[update](http://api.rubyonrails.org/classes/ActiveRecord/Persistence.html#method-i-update)**.

 ---